 There’s a great blog called ‘The Walden Effect‘ written by Anna Hess and her husband Mark.
 It’s a well-written insider’s view of all the aspects of homesteading, especially with an older mobile home.

-On the blog, and in the book, Anne features a few great manufactured homes that has been transformed.
-The single wide below was remodeled into a much larger home, complete with a sun room.
+On the blog, and in the book, Anne features a few great manufactured homes that have been transformed.
+The single wide below was remodeled into a much larger home, complete with a sunroom.
 Here are some of the before and after photos of the mobile home transformation:

 Above, a full basement is built and the single wide manufactured home is installed over it.

 I’m not sure what make or model of home this is but it looks remarkably like a double wide with its dormer style roofing.
 I concluded that the roofing was modified by the owner but I could be way off.
 Seems they added a complete roof over in order to attach front and back porches, which would later become enclosed additions.
 It would be a great way to make a single wide have more of a double wide look or style.